Double-pair Coulomb and Breit photon correction to the correlated relativistic energy: Double-pair ladder correction to the no-pair Dirac-Coulomb(-Breit) energy

 The equal-time time-slice of the Bethe-Salpeter equation of two spin-1/2 fermion systems leads to the eigenvalue-like equation, which we name after its pioneers the Salpeter-Sucher equation~\cite{SaBe51,Su58,sucherPhD1958},

-$\Phi(\br_1,\br_2)$ is the equal-time time-slice of the two-particle wave function, depending only on the particles' spatial coordinates, $\br_1$ and $\br_2$. $H_\np$ is the no-pair Dirac-Coulomb(-Breit) Hamiltonian and the $V_\delta + H_\Delta(E)$ term carries the corrections beyond the no-pair processes.
+$\Phi(\br_1,\br_2)$ is the equal-time time-slice of the two-particle wave function, depending only on the particles' spatial coordinates, $\br_1$ and $\br_2$. $H_\np$ is the no-pair Dirac-Coulomb(-Breit) (DC(B)) Hamiltonian and the $V_\delta + H_\Delta(E)$ term carries the corrections beyond the no-pair processes.
+The `no-pair' term refers to excluding any interaction with the virtual electron–positron pairs, achieved by projecting the two-particle interaction onto the positive-energy subspace \emph{(vide infra)}.
 The present work focuses on instantaneous interactions; hence, we drop the energy-dependent $H_\Delta(E)$ term and will work with the algebraic $V_\delta$ contribution.

 $H_\np$ is the no-pair Hamiltonian,

 with the $h_i$ Dirac Hamiltonians for particles $i=1$ and 2,

 including the $\bos{\alpha}_i$ and $\beta_i$ Dirac matrices \cite{Di28a}, the $z_i$ electric charge number, and $U_i$ is the scalar potential due to the clamped nuclei.
 For genuine two-particle, positronium-like systems, $U_i=0$.
 The positive-energy subspaces of both $i=1$ and 2 particles are combined to form the $\mcL_{++}$ two-particle positive-energy (no-pair) subspace, for which the projection operator is labelled as $L_{++}$.
 In practical computations, the energy scale of $h_1$ and $h_2$ is shifted by $-2 m_1c^2$ and $-2m_2c^2$ to match the energy scale of the non-relativistic Hamiltonian, however, we will continue referring to the `positive-energy' and `negative-energy' solutions according to the unshifted Hamiltonians.